Considering Graduate or Professional School

 Making the decision to attend graduate school is a big one that takes time and careful planning.

 Application procedures and deadlines can vary by institution.
-Generally, you will start the entire process one and one half years before you wish to enroll.
+Generally, you will start the entire process one and a half years before you wish to enroll.

 Once you have identified an area of study, create a list of schools.